awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-termination-policies.md

-# Working with Amazon EC2 Auto Scaling termination policies<a name="ec2-auto-scaling-termination-policies"></a>
+# Work with Amazon EC2 Auto Scaling termination policies<a name="ec2-auto-scaling-termination-policies"></a>

 This topic provides detailed information about the default termination policy and the options available to you to choose different termination policies for individual Auto Scaling groups\.
 By choosing different termination policies, you can control which instances you prefer to terminate first when a scale\-in event occurs\.
 For example, you can choose a different termination policy so that Amazon EC2 Auto Scaling prioritizes terminating the oldest instances first\.